Youth for the Environment and People (YEP!)

 YEP! participants will:

-• Meet and work with other youth in the region to create and implement a student-led action project
+• Meet and work with youth in the region to create and implement a student-led action project

 • Discover, empower, and refine individual skills and talents